Our Amazon Pay Web Component renders Amazon Pay in your payment form, and redirects the shopper to the Amazon website to complete the payment.

 event, which contains a state.data

 object.
-Use this object to make a /payments request and parse the result of the payment.
+Pass the object to the server to make a payment and parse the result of the payment.

 Handle the decline flow

-In case of a credit card decline, due to card expiration or insufficient funds, you should redirect the shopper back to the Amazon Pay payment method selection page.
+In case of a credit card decline due to card expiration or insufficient funds, redirect the shopper back to the Amazon Pay payment method selection page.
 You can do this by calling the handleDeclineFlow

 from the Amazon Pay Component.

-This flow will allow you to Handle Authorization Declines as described in the Amazon Pay documentation.
+This flow lets you recover from a declined paymentas described in the Amazon Pay documentation.

 onSubmit: async (state, component) => {